arthacharya/animal-image-classification/README.md

 The goal of this project is to classify images of animals into different categories using a machine learning model.
 The notebook walks through the entire process, from loading and preprocessing the data to training and evaluating the model.

 ## Dataset
-The dataset used in this project is located in the `/Users/arthacharya/Downloads/animal_10/raw-img` directory.
+The dataset used in this project can be accessed [here](https://drive.google.com/file/d/14p1ekDW2YKqEY1kUufKjyJJTvlKVpEJZ/view?usp=sharing).
 It contains images of various animals, each categorized into folders named after the animal (e.g., `dog`, `cat`, `horse`, etc.).
 The dataset includes images of the following animals:
 - Dog
 - Horse
 - Elephant